MarcusHoltz/tor-hidden-service/README.md

 ### Can't I just use my own .onion address

 Yes!
-This script will prompt you to use your own, you just have to provide the path.
+The [1-up-tor-onion-address.sh](https://github.com/MarcusHoltz/tor-hidden-service/blob/main/1-up-tor-onion-address.sh) script will prompt you to use your own, you just have to provide the path.

 #### Instructions for Using Bringing Your Own Vanity Tor Address: